-Extinction coefficient calcuator
+Extinction coefficient calculator

 Calculate the molar extinction coefficient at 280 nm for protein concentration determination.

-What is the extinction coefficient calculator?
+What is the extinction coefficient?

-The molar extinction coefficient (ε\varepsilon) quantifies how strongly a protein absorbs light at a specific wavelength.
+The molar extinction coefficient () quantifies how strongly a protein absorbs light at a specific wavelength.
 At 280 nm, proteins absorb UV light primarily through their aromatic amino acids—tryptophan, tyrosine, and cystine (disulfide-bonded cysteines).

 This value is essential for determining protein concentration using UV-Vis spectroscopy.
 By measuring absorbance at 280 nm and applying the Beer-Lambert law, you can calculate precise protein concentrations without destructive assays.